humans wisdom teeth and its purposes

 What is the purpose of wisdom teeth?

-In ancient times, humans had much more robust jaws that allowed for extra space for wisdom teeth to fit properly.
+Ancient Advantage: Early humans had larger jaws with enough space for wisdom teeth to fit properly.

 What are the benefits of keeping your wisdom teeth?